holoviz/panel/doc/how_to/dataclass/pydantic.md

 ).servable()
 ```

-Todo: Fix order of updates.
-The JSON pane updates before the model is updated.

 ## Synchronize a model with a Parameterized Object

 Use `sync_with_parameterized` to synchronize a model with a Parameterized object.